-ACS 597, Signal Analysis for Acoustics and Vibration (new number will be ACS 503)
+ACS 503, Signal Analysis for Acoustics and Vibration

 Time- and frequency-domain analyses for sampled, discrete-time acoustic and vibration measurements.
 Development, application, and consequences of filtering, spectral analysis, and correlation for single- and multi-channel data.
 [Fall semester]

 ACS 505, Experimental Techniques in Acoustics (2 credits)